The following report was written by Charles Woodrow in November 2017 at the request of Grace Medical.

 I have marvelled often during the four years we were out of touch with supporters how the Lord was able to provide for our large expenditures, which require an average monthly income of $15,000.
 God’s constant provision was an amazing testimony of His faithfulness as well as that of our supporters at home.

 I thank God that He held off for so long the harmful result one would expect from lack of contact with pray-ers and givers.
-Apparently, now that we have finally re-established our reports from the field, thanks to the recent arrival of the very able Hannah Malone, God has permitted to happen what should have occurred long ago.
+Apparently, now that we have finally re-established our reports from the field, thanks to the recent arrival of a very able adminisrtative assistant, God has permitted to happen what should have occurred long ago.
 I am glad we could let everyone know He was still at work in Mozambique through our ministries and those of Mozambicans He has brought alongside us before finding those ministries suddenly in danger of drying up!
-The timing of this crisis is remarkable to me, as I had no idea we would be in this situation when I wrote all these updates last November in expectation that Hannah would soon be able to send them out.
+The timing of this crisis is remarkable to me, as I had no idea we would be in this situation when I wrote all these updates last November in expectation that she would soon be able to send them out.

 This is not the first time we have faced significant threats.
 In the past 30 years we have come close to having the medical work closed down by jealous doctors on several occasions, with one of the schemes rising all the way to the national Minister of Health before being overturned.
 I have been threatened with expulsion from the country through elaborate intrigues that finally ascended to the ears of the provincial Governor before being defused by him.
 At other times I have run completely out of personal funds, or the mission has had insufficient funds to pay for large, looming expenses.
 I have been arrested and taken to jail under false charges (and released the next morning with my accuser being placed behind bars for conning the police), and I have been wrongfully sued in court for $150,000 . . . all potentially devastating situations.